WildCoLab/WildCo_GIS_Extraction/README.md

-# GIS-extraction
+# GIS-extraction (Currently in development)

-This script gives to worked examples of how to extract GIS information in R.
+This script gives worked examples of how to extract GIS information in R.

 ## Overview:
 Currently functions to extract: